Croatia: a Natural and Naturist Wonder

 That naturism, in Croatia, is constantly adapting to suit the needs and life philosophies of its guests is made evident by the rich variety of sports and recreational activities offered.
-Respecting the naturist orientation towards the protection nature, which is one of the major commitments of tourism in Croatia, Croatian naturist centres are praised for their protection of the environment and some naturist destinations such as “Valalta” Rovinj, “Koversada” Vrsar, “Ulika” Cervar Porat are adorned with the prestigious international symbol of a protected environment – the “Blue Flag”.
+Respecting the naturist orientation towards the protection nature, which is one of the major commitments of tourism in Croatia, Croatian naturist centers are praised for their protection of the environment and some naturist destinations such as “Valalta” Rovinj, “Koversada” Vrsar, “Ulika” Cervar Porat are adorned with the prestigious international symbol of a protected environment – the “Blue Flag”.

-Naturist centres accept all guests with the International Naturist Federation (INF) member’s card and all families that follow naturist rules.
+Naturist centers accept all guests with the International Naturist Federation (INF) member’s card and all families that follow naturist rules.
 It should be stated that single men without the International Naturist Federation member’s card, as a rule are not admitted.

-Besides naturist centres and camps with parts assigned to naturists, there are many beaches on the Adriatic that are not especially marked.
+Besides naturist centers and camps with parts assigned to naturists, there are many beaches on the Adriatic that are not especially marked.
 Make note that although naturism is tolerated, don’t be the first naturists on a beach you’re not familiar with, especially if it is in the vicinity of a town or village!